code-loading/expense-tracker-app-v2/README.md

 # Notes

-I learnt following things through this project:<br/>
+I learnt the following things through this project:<br/>
 using state<br/>
 using context<br/>
 using reducer<br/>